Rectaflex: Worlds first PP SLR:

 Flawless.
 Perhaps some particles of dust I did not wait to brush off in my eagerness to present it..

-The first samples had a film cutter.
+The first series had a film cutter.
 This one hasn't.
 One of the changes from Standard 947 and A 1000.
-Otherwise clean layout.
+A very clean layout.
 Shutter speeds from 1 to 1/1000 second, split in two units, one operated from the top and one small dial from the rear.

 The little dial on top of back wall regulates long shutter times seen as 0 and 1 (second) digits on the disc under the short shutter time dial.